Filip Sokolović

-Filip I (Filip Sokolović) was the Serbian patriarch from 1591 to 1592.
-He succeeded Patriarch Jerotej Sokolović on the throne of the Peć Patriarchate on 15 July 1591.
-At the time when he was the patriarch, the situation for the Serbian Orthodox Church was very critical.
+Filip Sokolović, also Filip I, was the Patriarch of the Serbian Patriarchate of Peć from 1591 to 1592.
+He succeeded Patriarch Jerotej Sokolović on the patriarchal throne on 15 July 1591.
+At the time when he was the patriarch, the situation for the Serbian Patriarchate was critical.
 Filip died in 1592 and Patriarch Jovan Kantul became his heir.

-Patriarch Filip is mentioned in an inscription on Symeon the Metaphrast, which was transcribed in the Ozren Monastery in the temple of the Holy Father Nicholas by Hierodeacon Timotije.
+Patriarch Filip is mentioned in an inscription on Symeon the Metaphrast, which was transcribed at the Ozren Monastery by Hierodeacon Timotije.